FlatTrackio/FlatTrack/README.md

 # FlatTrack

-> Keep track of your flat or community house
+> Collaborate with your flatmates

 ## Features
 - Fluid, friendly, and modern mobile-first design